 - Stay in touch with your family members and ensure they know how to reach you in the event of an emergency.

 - Have an emergency plan of action ready.

 - Register in our Smart Traveler Enrollment Program (STEP).

 We continue to work closely with our European partners and allies on the threat from international terrorism.
 Information is routinely shared between the United States and our key partners to disrupt terrorist plotting, identify and take action against potential operatives, and strengthen our defenses against potential threats.

 For further information:

-- See the State Department’s travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and the Country Specific Informationfor Lithuania.
-For additional information, refer to the “Traveler’s Checklist” on the State Department’s website.
+- See the State Department’s travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Lithuania Country Specific Information.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.